-Henry Ossian Flipper, born a slave in Thomasville, Georgia, in 1856, is the first African American cadet to graduate from the United States Military Academy at West Point, New York.
-Flipper, who was never spoken to by a white cadet during his four years at West Point, was appointed a second lieutenant in the all-African American 10th Cavalry, stationed at Fort Sill in Indian Territory.
+Henry Ossian Flipper, born into slavery in Thomasville, Georgia, in 1856, becomes the first African American cadet to graduate from the United States Military Academy at West Point, New York on June 15, 1877.

-In 1870, the first African American cadet, James Webster Smith, was admitted into the academy but never reached the graduation ceremonies.
-It was not until 1877 that Henry Ossian Flipper became the first to graduate, after enduring four years of prejudice and silence.
-In 1976, the first female cadets were admitted into West Point.
-The academy is now under the general direction and supervision of the department of the U.S. Army and has an enrollment of more than 4,000 students.
+In 1870, the first African American cadet, James Webster Smith, was admitted to West Point but never reached the graduation ceremonies.
+It was not until 1877 that Henry Ossian Flipper became the first Black cadet to graduate.